anil-ganti/anil-ganti.github.io/projects/index.md

   feature: projects_splash.jpg
 ---

-Here are some things I am working on.
-Feel free to contact me
+Here are some things I am working on at Duke.
+Feel free to contact me regarding any of these for more details.

 * Table of Contents
 {:toc}